PR0M3TH3AN/SeedPass/README.md

 pip install -r requirements.txt
 ```

-**Note:** If your project has any additional build dependencies or uses tools like `setup.py` or `pyproject.toml`, ensure you follow those specific instructions as well.

 ## Usage

 After successfully installing the dependencies, you can run SeedPass using the following command: